| |

 that someone has created a fake picture for

 the fun of it.
-But of course no one is

-harmed, so who cares?
+harmed, who cares?
+As long as

 |